 📋 Keep in mind: The Dynamic Gold “Tour” issue is sorted plus or minus half a gram on each side, giving these shafts more consistency between products.
 This is a minimal difference, but one that could affect a professional’s game.

 Key Differences Between Both Shafts

 There are a few differences to note between the two shafts.
-The s300 shaft flex weight is 130 grams and has more flex than the s400 (supposedly), although most golfers can’t notice the difference.
+The Dynamic Gold s300 weight is 130 grams, and it has more flex than the s400 (supposedly), although most golfers can’t notice the difference.

 - Weighs 130 grams